rajmiglani/models/inception/README.md

 In order to understand how `--fine_tune` works, please see the discussion on `Variables` in the TensorFlow-Slim [`README.md`](inception/slim/README.md).

+NOTE: One needs to edit the number of steps to save the checkpoints in `inception_train.py`.

 Putting this all together you can retrain a pre-trained Inception-v3 model on the flowers data set with the following command.